resm2671/PC05-Code-Review/README.md

 # Weeks 5 & 6 - Code Review & more!

-The theme of this week is "You know more than you think you know!"
+The theme of this week is "You know more than you think you know!"<br>
 This week, you'll build confidence by learning how to debugging your code.
 You'll also learn about how to upgrade old code in a code review. *Please note that times and information seen here cannot easily be updated.
 Please follow Canvas dates and times in the event of any changes!*

 ## In this repository:
 1. **Practice For Loops.ipynb** - Jupyter Notebook file containing a walk through of how to use for loops.
 If you are still struggling with for loops, download this and start anew!
 Practice practice practice! **Submit your completed code to this repository (instructions under Debugging).**